MultiX-Amsterdam/multix-docs/grant.md

 (Last updated: Apr 19, 2023)

-This document is created by Yen-Chia Hsu when preparing several grant proposals.
+This document is created by Yen-Chia Hsu when preparing several grant proposals in Dutch academia.
 This is a live document that will periodically be updated.

 **Important: this document is created in the context of the Informatics Institute at the University of Amsterdam.
 The situation may be different if you are in another faculty.**